uchicago-cs/chiventure/docs/WDL_README_DRAFT2.md

    connections:
-   (the	following fields belong	to subcategory 'connections')
+   (the	following attributes belong	to subcategory 'connections')
   - to: `<ROOM	ID>` which lists a valid place the player can reach in one action from this room by ID

     direction: `<CARDINAL DIRECTION>` which states the direction that connection is in.
 Only six directions are available for use in the game: north, east, south, west, up, down.